Alpus is a dictionary viewer.

 Setting up dictionaries

-All dictionaries are extracted, indexed, and optimized automatically using "Import Dictionary" option of the "Options" menu.
+All dictionaries are extracted, indexed, and optimized automatically using "Import Dictionary" option of the "Manage" menu.
 Profiles allow grouping of dictionaries without duplicating storage space.
 You can edit and customize properties of a dictionary, such as visible name.

 Resource files of a dictionary can be put into multiple ZIP files with arbitrary sizes and file names.
 The resource ZIP files will be detected and indexed automatically.

 The application supports searching full-text of all dictionaries for exact matches.
-The feature requires one-time upgrading ("Upgrade All" option of the "Options" menu) of a dictionary which can take very long time to complete, since every single word anywhere on the dictionary is made searchable during the process.
+The feature requires one-time upgrading ("Upgrade All" option of the "Manage" menu) of a dictionary which can take very long time to complete, since every single word anywhere on the dictionary is made searchable during the process.

 Synchronizing between devices

 Copying/moving dictionaries between devices is done using one of the two available methods: